ivan-zynesis/typed-ddb/CONTRIBUTING.md

 ## License

-By contributing to typed-ddb, you agree that your contributions will be licensed under the MIT License.
+By contributing to @ivan-lee/typed-ddb, you agree that your contributions will be licensed under the MIT License.

 ## Code of Conduct